Glossary of business terminology - romain-vignes-53940-unsplash-banner

 The income from an investment.
 Calculated by taking the annual dividend or interest payment, multiplying by 100 and dividing by the current market price.

-More formally these are called closed funds.
-It’s a name given to a closed with-profits fund that no longer accepts new business until the existing policies mature.
+More formally called closed funds.
+The name given to a closed, with-profits fund that no longer accepts new business until the existing policies mature.

 Managing business finance is vital if you want your company to grow and expand.
 Want to learn more about it?
 Head to our Business Insight section to see articles and guides from leading experts and Workspace customers.